lychin24/Predicting-Recipe-Ratings/README.md

 ></iframe>
 Looking at this plot, the distributions for ingredient amount grouped by rating missingness look very similar.

-Moving forward with the test, I used the test stastic Absolute Difference in Means as this column didn't have any extreme datapoints to be wary of
+Moving forward with the test, I used the test stastic Absolute Difference in Means as this column didn't have any extreme datapoints to be wary of.

 <iframe
   src="images/n_ing_perm.html"